chauff/ImageLocationEstimation/README.md

 * `alphas`: this parameter entry has the same number of values as `fields`; it defines how the scores from the different fields should be interpolated.
 For the tags+titles example a valid entry would be `<alphas>0.7 0.3</alphas>` which gives a weight of 0.7 to the tags score and a weight of 0.3 to the titles score.
 * `higherLevel`: a parameter to speed up experiments; needs to be used with care, can lead to worse results; instead of directly evaluating all identified regions, a test image is first matched against higher-level nodes in the region tree and then only the sub-tree achieving the highest score is used further on
 * `skippingModulos`: we can index 100 million images or more; but if for experimental purposes less documents should be used in training, this parameter indicates which documents should be skipped, e.g. `<skippingModulos>10</skippingModulos>` means that only 1/10th of all available training data should be used
+* `minAccuracy`: it is also possible to specify the accuracy level of the training data (as meta-data field during Lemur's indexing with `<ACCURACY>`) and only allow training data to enter the region models with at least the specified accuracy level
+* `useHomeLocation`: if set to `true`, the user's home location string will be used for location estimation if no text data is available for a test item.
+This of course only works if the home location is set for the test items (as metadata in the Lemur index with XML element `<USERLOCATION>`).